ttuannguyen/phase-4-project/README.md

 ## Description

-Secret NYC is an app where users can share secret spots with the app's community.
+I love exploring places in New York City, where I call home.
+Thus, I came up with the concept of Secret NYC, a webpage where users can share their secret spots in NYC with the user community.
+I built this fullstack application created with React.js for the frontend and Ruby on Rails for the backend.

-The MVP of this application includes the following feature:
+The MVP of this application includes the following features:
 - Sign up for a new account
 - Log in and log out of the site
-- View a list of secret spots
+- View a list of secret spots shared by the community
 - Create a visit (with date and comment)
-- Modify or delete the revist
+- Modify or delete the created visits

+First, the user has the option to sign up for an account or login to the account they created.
+Once logged in, the user will see a list of secret spots shared by users of the app.
+They can click onto a secret spot link to view more details.
+They can plan or track a visit by clicking the "Visit" button.
+They can navigate to their own page where they would see a list of visited secret spots and visit details.
+They can modify or delete a visit.
+Once the user is finshed with the app, they can log themselves out by clicking the Logout button.

+## Challenges
+1. Displaying the user's nested data
+2. Building CRUD actions for the Visits

 ## Requirements